dotnet/docs-maui/docs/get-started/first-app.md

 You can also debug on [physical Android devices](~/android/device/setup.md).

+:::zone-end

+:::zone pivot="devices-ios"

+### Target iOS

+iOS simulators are built into Xcode.
+To download the simulators, either ensure that the option is selected to install them when Xcode first launches, or navigate to **Xcode > Settings > Platforms** and choose a simulator runtime to install.

+To debug with an iOS device, follow these steps before attempting to debug:

+1. Specify your Apple ID in **Xcode > Settings > Account**.
+1. Register the device with your team if you belong to the Apple Developer Program.
+1. Enable Developer Mode on your device, as described in [Enabling Developer Mode on a device](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).
+The first time you run your app you may receive a pop-up on the device - ensure you select **Allow**.

+:::zone-end

 ## Debug your app

-To debug your app, navigate to Visual Studio Code's **Run and Debug** menu and select the "Run and Debug" button.
-Alternatively, you can use `F5` to start a debug session.
-If Visual Studio Code prompts you to select a debugger, make sure you select ".NET MAUI".
+To debug your app, navigate to Visual Studio Code's **Run and Debug** menu and select the **Run and Debug** button.
+Alternatively, you can use <kbd>F5</kbd> to start a debug session.
+If Visual Studio Code prompts you to select a debugger, ensure you select **C#**.

+> [!NOTE]
+> In preview versions of the extension, the debugger was listed as .NET MAUI.
+In the stable release, this configuration was replaced with C#.

 :::image type="content" source="media/first-app/vscode/debug-menu.png" alt-text="A screenshot of the run and debug menu in visual studio code":::

-The debugger will automatically choose the Debug Target and Startup Project you set in the curly brackets `{ }` menu.
-If you haven't selected anything, it will prompt you to choose a Debug Target.
+The debugger will automatically choose the debug target and startup project you set in the curly brackets **{ }** menu.
+If you haven't selected anything, you'll be prompted to choose a debug target.

 Once your app starts debugging, you can use the built-in Visual Studio Code debugging tools to set breakpoints, step throughout your code, and [more](https://code.visualstudio.com/Docs/editor/debugging).

 ## Learn more

-If you face any issues with the extension, you can follow the [troubleshooting steps](./installation.md#troubleshooting), see our [known issues](./installation.md#known-limitations), or [provide feedback](./installation.md#provide-feedback).
+If you face any issues with the extension, you can follow the [troubleshooting steps](./installation.md#troubleshooting), see the [known issues](./installation.md#known-limitations), or [provide feedback](./installation.md#provide-feedback).

 ---